thdoan/magnify/README.md

-# Magnify JS
+# Magnify

-Magnify JS is a simple, lightweight jQuery plugin that adds a magnifying glass style zoom functionality to images.
+Magnify is a simple, lightweight jQuery plugin that adds a magnifying glass style zoom functionality to images.
 It is a useful feature to have for product images on ecommerce websites, or if you just want people to be able to zoom into an image without spawning additional overlays or popup windows that may cover your content.
-Magnify JS is based on [this tutorial](http://thecodeplayer.com/walkthrough/magnifying-glass-for-images-using-jquery-and-css3).
+Magnify is based on [this tutorial](http://thecodeplayer.com/walkthrough/magnifying-glass-for-images-using-jquery-and-css3).

 If you don't use jQuery, then you can use [TrySound's vanilla JS version](https://github.com/TrySound/magnify/tree/fix-vanillajs).